SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 > --asdeps    = as dependency.
 > -- needed  = it won't reinstall if already exists in system.

-In the same way, let's install `gwenview` with optional dependencies as our image viewer.
+- In the same way, let's install `gwenview` with optional dependencies as our image viewer.
 And it can even support `PSD` with optional dependency!
 Here you can install `qt5-imageformats` and `kimageformats` as optional.

-For text editing you can `kate`.
+- For text editing you can `kate`.
 You can use it simply or can enhance it with plugins.
-To enable LSP-server and markdown support, install it with full optional dependency!
+To enable LSP-server and markdown support, install it with full optional dependency.

+- Now if you're thinking about power management, you can install `powerdevil`.
+With it you can mange your power settings right from your setting in plasma.

-And finally for taking screenshots, we've `spectacle`.
+- And finally for taking screenshots, we've `spectacle`.
 It has annotation support, and also it can integrate with your system perfectly if you're using KDE plasma!

 ### Recommendations
 Now it's time to install your favorite packages, I guess.
 For the list of essential and well-refined packages for your system I've a list for you.
 Check,